PedroNVSRamos/rock-paper-scissors-ml/README.md

 ## Usage

 1. Map the participants and the relationships, using the respective files:
- - `participants.csv` maps all participants by their unique ID and their type (e.g., "Tom" is type "Human" and "Puzzle" is type "Toy");
+ - `heroes.csv` maps all different heroes, as well as the artifacts they get assigned, and what level the Artifacts unlock and how many tiers each Artifact is quipped with;
- - `relationships.csv` maps the relationships between the subject type, object type and type of relationshipt (e.g., the relationship "play with" is an "active" type relationship betweetn the subject "Human" and the object "Toy").
+ - `artifacts.csv` maps the relationships between the subject Heroes and their targets (Classes or Origins) when using the equipped Artifacts.
+ For rebalancing purposes, just edit both files preserving the existing structure.

 2. **Run the Application**: